jgitlin-p21/chef-server/PRIOR_RELEASE_NOTES.md

   * Remove install message from postinst package script
   * Fix bug where `cinc-server-ctl reconfigure` would fail if rabbitmq['nodename'] had been changed.
-  * Fixes chef-server issue #119 which prevented some LDAP users from successfully logging in.
+  * Fixes cinc-server issue #119 which prevented some LDAP users from successfully logging in.
   * Correct path to DRBD split brain notification script.
   * Redact password from actions data, if present.